 This doesn’t in any way excuse the behavior.
 Bad behavior is bad behavior, hard stop.
 When you behave in a way that harms or diminishes other people or threatens their safety or freedom, you should suffer consequences.

 The lesson for me was to remember that people are afraid.
-And that helps me find some compassion and challenges me to search for understanding and solutions where there had only been judgement before.
+And that helps me find some compassion and challenges me to search for understanding and solutions where there had only been judgment before.

-Judgement demands punishment.
+Judgment demands punishment.

 When I looked around and saw so many people behaving in ways that made little sense to me, a narrative about that person started running in my head.
-My judgement of others was harsh and unforgiving.
+My judgment of others was harsh and unforgiving.

 It’s not easy and I frequently lapse, but it’s helped me a lot.